 Instructions

-- In a pan mix 2 cups coconut milk and 2 tbsp sugar.
-Mix till sugar dissolves and the liquid turns a caramel-like color.
+- In a pan, mix 2 cups coconut milk and 2 tbsp sugar.
+Mix until sugar dissolves, and the liquid turns a caramel-like color.

-- Add the rice into the pan and mix till rice fully absorbs the coconut caramel mix.
+- Add the rice into the pan and mix until the glutinous rice fully absorbs the coconut caramel mix.
 Stop mixing when the rice turns too sticky to mix.

 - Line the leaves in a small plate or baking dish.
 Carefully add the sticky rice, spreading it to make an equal surface.

-- In another pan at medium heat, add the coconut cream.
-Continue to cook, mixing continuously till the oil and solids fully separate.
+- In another pan, at medium heat, add the coconut cream.
+Continue to cook, mixing continuously until the oil and solids fully separate.
 This may take 5-8 minutes.
 Once the coconut curds turn a golden brown color, strain and allow to cool.

 Notes